 To break free, Colt must eliminate the eight targets responsible for his situation.
 However, doing so won’t be easy, as Colt has been marked enemy number one by the powers that be, prompting other players to try and collect the bounty.

-It’s an exciting blend of PvE and PvP that we’re eager to see in practice.
-Beyond that, everything in Deathloop just screams Dishonored: the ability to play stealthy, use teleportation powers, fluid and stylish-looking combat, it’s all here.
+It’s an exhilarating blend of PvE and PvP that we’re eager to see in practice.
+Beyond that, everything in Deathloop just screams Dishonored: the ability to play stealthy, use teleportation powers, fluid and elegant-looking combat, it’s all here.